cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 ---

-## 9. What I don’t do anymore
+## 9. What I don’t do

-These are lessons learned the hard way.
+These are lessons learned.

 I don’t: